-Coverage under this plan for the eligible retiree and any dependents will start on the first of the month following:
+Coverage under this plan for the eligible employee and any dependents will start on the first of the month following:

-- The date the eligible retiree and any dependents qualify for Medicaid or CHIP premium assistance; or - The date the eligible retiree and any dependents lose coverage under Medicaid or CHIP.
+- The date the eligible employee and any dependents qualify for Medicaid or CHIP premium assistance; or - The date the eligible employee and any dependents lose coverage under Medicaid or CHIP.

-The eligible retiree and any dependents may be required to provide proof of eligibility from the state for this special enrollment period.
+The eligible employee and any dependents may be required to provide proof of eligibility from the state for this special enrollment period.

 If we don't receive the enrollment application within the 60-day period as outlined above, you will not be able to enroll until the next open enrollment period.
-Please refer to Open Enrollment below.
+Refer to Open Enrollment below.